Are you an MDC Online student who needs to take a test?

 ProctorU requires the same proper identification as the MDC Testing Centers.
 Once you decide to take your proctored exam with ProctorU, visit and follow the steps listed in our ProctorU MDC Portal - Getting Started site to register and schedule your exam.

 The cost of proctoring through ProctorU depends on the time the faculty allows for the test.
-In general, many proctored assessments in the Virtual College are scheduled for 2 hours and the cost of ProctorU would be in the range of $25.
+Most MDC Online proctored assessments are scheduled for 2 hours and the cost of ProctorU would be in the range of $25 (waived until further notice).
 Students receive notification of actual costs before confirming their testing appointment with ProctorU.

 The following are not supported by ProctorU:

 - Google Chromebooks (supported for G Suite Certification and G Suite Administrator exams)

 - Windows 10 S or Surface RT